KarelZe/edu/advanced-machine-learning/01_self_test.md

 * F: _Does_ $$k$$_-means find a global minimum of the objective?_ 🧠
   * No, the objective \(see question above\) is an NP-hard problem, so we can't expect any algorithm to minimize the cost without essentially checking \(near to\) all assignments.
   * It heavily depends on the initialization of the centroids.
-* F: _How is the clustering problem defined?_ 🧠
 * F: _Why is clustering called unsupervised?_ 🧠
   * Clustering is an unsupervised machine learning task that automatically divides the data into clusters or groups of similar items.
 It does this without having been told how the groups should look ahead of time.
 As we may not even know what we're looking for, clustering is used for knowledge discovery rather than prediction. \([see here](https://hub.packtpub.com/introduction-clustering-and-unsupervised-learning/).\)
-* F: _How do clustering methods work?
-What is the rule of the cluster-2-cluster distance and which distances can we use?_  🧠
-* F: _Name similarity measures. \(Name an advantage and disadvantage for each of them.\)_
-* F: _Compare similarity measures for low and high-dimensional spaces._
 * F: _In unsupervised learning, if a ground truth about a dataset is unknown, how can we determine the most useful number of clusters to be?_
   * [See here.](https://github.com/iamtodor/data-science-interview-questions-and-answers)
 * F: _When is clustering optimal?_